anaef/nginx-lws/doc/RequestProcessing.md

 ## Chunk Result

 A chunk must return no value, `nil`, or an integer as its result.

 No value, nil, and `0` indicate success.

 A negative integer result indicates failure and generates a Lua error.
 Results that are neither `nil`, an integer, or convertible to an integer are processed as `-1` and thus generate a Lua error as well.

 Positive integer results from the pre, main and post chunks instruct the web server to send a default response page for the corresponding HTTP status code.
 In NGINX, these pages are defined with the `error_page` directive.
 For example, returning `lws.status.NOT_FOUND` (or, equivalently, `404`), sends a "Not Found" page.
-Positive integers outside the range from 100 to 599 are processed as `500` and send an "Internal Server Error" page.
+Positive integers outside the range of 100 to 599 are processed as `500` and thus send an "Internal Server Error" page.
+Returning a positive integer additionally marks the request as *complete* (see below).

 Positive integer results from the init chunk are ignored.